 Sr. No. Export Item Description 14 Kavach MOD - II Chaff Rocket Launcher Designed to counter the threat of various anti-ship missiles by using chaff decoys.
 15 ASW Rocket Launcher The ship-based anti-submarine weapon system is capable of firing 212 mm depth charge rockets at submerged targets, in single and salvo mode, from remote as well as local control stations.
 16 Torpedo Launchers The torpedo launchers have triple tube configuration and are installed on P16A class ships of the Navy.
 The heavyweight torpedo launchers have twin-tube configuration and are installed on P15A and P28 class ships.
 17 WM-18 Rocket Launcher This weapon system designed for beach-clearing by LST class of ships before executing amphibious operations.
-18 53,000 DWT Bulker Designed and developed for carriage of 53,000 Dwt bulk cargo materi- als, vessel is accommodated with five cargo holds and equipped with heavy cranes for loading and unloading cargo.
-19 Floating Dock Designed for operation alongside a jetty or with a mooring system, it is capable of meeting requirements for repairs of warships and sub-marines.
-20 Advanced Composite Communication Sys- tem (ACCS) Designed to provide communication over VLF/MF/HF and V/UHF bands on board Naval Ships and Submarines for facilitating ship-to- ship, ship- to-shore and Ship-to-Air communication.
-21 Coastal Surveillance System The Surveillance System comprises of a network of radars with a cen- trally located Control Centre and Communication System for data and voice connectivity between Radar Stations and control Centre.
-22 Combat Management System (CMS) Automates tactical data handling from the ship's sensors and provides a decision support system to the command.
+18 53,000 DWT Bulker Designed and developed for carriage of 53,000 Dwt bulk cargo materi- vessel is accommodated with five cargo holds and equipped with he cranes for loading and unloading cargo.
+19 Floating Dock Designed for operation alongside a jetty or with a mooring system, i capable of meeting requirements for repairs of warships and s marines.
+20 Advanced Composite Communication Sys- tem (ACCS) Designed to provide communication over VLF/MF/HF and V/UHF on board Naval Ships and Submarines for facilitating ship-to- shi to-shore and Ship-to-Air communication.
+21 Coastal Surveillance System The Surveillance System comprises of a network of radars with trally located Control Centre and Communication System for da voice connectivity between Radar Stations and control Centre.
+22 CombatManagementAutomates tactical data handling from the ship's sensors and provides a decision support system to the command.
 23 Electro Optical Fire Control System - Up- grade 2 (EOFCS-U2) A compact, 2 axes stabilized, high performance system for control of short and medium range naval gun mounts.
 It has capability of pan- oramic detection, identification and gun engagement of all types of surface and air targets.